 Your downloaded NCOA results contain several ID fields.
 These IDs serve as unique identifiers.
 Input_ID and Record_ID are especially helpful when uploading files back into your CRM and uploading updated addresses.
 Address_ID, Household_ID, and Individual_ID are helpful when finding duplicate records.
 In this post, we define each of these fields, and show you how to use them to get the most out of your TrueNCOA results.

 You can read more about the output process here.

 An individual ID is a unique identifier given to each record.
 Usually a set of numbers, the individual ID aids users in matching new addresses to their database.
-TrueNCOA requires that you include an individual_id when uploading a file.
-If you don’t have an ID for your constituents, we recommend just adding a new column in your file named Input_ID and numbering your records starting with 1.
+TrueNCOA allows you to include an individual_id when uploading a file.

 Users must include certain fields to run a file with TrueNCOA.
 The United States Postal Service requires the following fields in order to return

 corrected addresses and give the user the most accurate information.
 To upload a file, TrueNCOA requires the following fields:

 - First Name and Last Name or Full Name

 You can read more about the mapping and input process here.

 Our system assigns a record_id to your records as a unique identifier.
 Different from Global ID, this ID is unique to each input record.
 This Record ID will be the same for moves with updated addresses.